OAK Community Update - December 2025

 As well as our weekend events, we host several midweek events and groups.
 We’re a part of the national Places of Welcome network, and every Wednesday morning The Oxford is open from 10am to 12.30pm as a Place of Welcome for anyone who wants to drop in for a chat and free teas and coffees.
 Places of Welcome is an important community resource, alleviating loneliness and offering an opportunity for people to socialise, have conversations and meet others at no cost.
 We regularly have 10-12 (or more) attendees at our weekly PoW sessions, and absolutely everyone is welcome to join.

 The first Wednesday morning of each month is also Sunflower Social, a support group for people with hidden disabilities.
-The second Wednesday of the month we’re joined by Dementia Matters to offer support to people affected by dementia, including carers.
+The second Wednesday of the month we’re joined by Dementia Matters to offer support to people affected by dementia, especially carers.
 On the third Wednesday of the month, the local social prescriber visits to support anyone who needs medical advice or help but who can’t easily get to the surgery.

 Every Tuesday, Kington Veterans Association meets in our barn, and the Kington Knit and Natter group meets at The Oxford some Saturday mornings.